hackwish/alfresco-debian-install/README.md

 - Be able to execute remote script by SSH -> done
 - Be able to execute remote Postgresql Installation -> done, fix needed (must be tested on localhost)
 - Allow to install JASIG CAS with Apache mod_auth and mod_jk on a remote computer -> todo
-- Allow to install a remote file server using GleisterFS
+- Allow to install a remote file server using GlusterFS

 On 11/3/2014 -> Installation of all packages and alfresco is working on debian with package.
 Alfresco and share are running with some warning
 Google Docs is failed on 5.0.b, so I revert to Alfresco 5.0.a